dbaudio-soundscape/db-Soundscape-control-with-DiGiCo-SD-Consoles/README.md

 # d&b Soundscape control with DiGiCo SD Consoles - Generic OSC

+Copyright (C) 2017-2020, d&b audiotechnik GmbH & Co.
+KG

-By downloading software from this site, you agree to the terms and conditions described in the End-User License Agreement (provided with EULA.txt).
+By downloading software from this site, you agree to the terms and conditions described in the [End-User License Agreement](EULA.md).
 If you do not agree with such terms and conditions do not download the software.

+## Latest binaries can be downloaded here: [LATEST RELEASE](../../releases/latest)

+---

 ## Workstream for DiGiCo SD-consoles to control d&b Soundscape from the console surface and the console scene memory realized with the DiGiCo Generic OSC feature and the d&b Software bridge.